stefaan-coussement/Tab/doc/_links.md

 [topic-the-basics]:                              /doc/topics.md#the-basics                                  "more topics under 'The Basics'"
 [topic-where-are-tabs-helping]:                  /doc/topics.md#where-are-tabs-helping                      "more topics under 'Where Are Tabs Helping?'"
 [topic-where-are-tabs-lacking]:                  /doc/topics.md#where-are-tabs-lacking                      "more topics under 'Where Are Tabs Lacking?'"
+[topic-advanced-topics]:                         /doc/topics.md#advanced-topics                             "more topics under 'Advanced Topics'"

 [topic-a-basic-tab]:                             /doc/topics/a-basic-tab.md#top                             "A Basic Tab: creating and using a basic Tab object."
 [topic-a-basic-callback]:                        /doc/topics/a-basic-callback.md#top                        "A Basic Callback: using a Tab object to handle callbacks."
 [topic-a-basic-pipeline]:                        /doc/topics/a-basic-pipeline.md#top                        "A Basic Pipeline: using Tab objects for pipelining."
+[topic-a-basic-stream]:                          /doc/topics/a-basic-stream.md#top                          "A Basic Stream: using a Tab object to work with sequence of data elements."
 [topic-a-basic-promise]:                         /doc/topics/a-basic-promise.md#top                         "A Basic Promise: using a Tab object as a promise."
 [topic-basic-lazy-evaluation]:                   /doc/topics/basic-lazy-evaluation.md#top                   "Basic Lazy Evaluation: using a Tab object for lazy evaluation."
 [topic-basic-concurrent-computing]:              /doc/topics/basic-concurrent-computing.md#top              "Basic Concurrent Computing: using a Tab object to handle concurrent computing."